gustovshikov/obsidian/README.md

 # What is this?

-This is just to store notes.
+This is just to store my notes.
+You can clone and load into [Obsidian](https://obsidian.md/) to be able to search the entire "vault"

 Sections are getting built out and changing as I progress.